“Solitude is where one discovers one is not alone.”

-But one of the preconditions of the “Emotional Ex-Detox”, is that you are able to identify and listen to your “own voice”.
-And this is ONLY possible in aloneness, stillness and meditation.
+But one of the preconditions of the “Emotional Ex-Detox,” is that you can identify and listen to your “own voice.”
+And this is ONLY possible in aloneness, stillness, and meditation.

-If you are able to avoid the “white noise of society”, blend everything else out, the one thing that remains is YOU.
-It’s simple mathematics.
+If you can avoid the “white noise of society,” blend everything else out, the one thing that remains is YOU.

 As I've said, this was very frightening for me.
 I was forced to face the suppressed demons from my past.
 But once I faced them, the real recovery work started.